Food and Food Ingredients

 - Ice cream, popsicles, or other frozen desserts covered with chocolate or similar covering

-- Unpopped caramel corn, kettle corn and other candy-coated popcorn
+- Unpopped caramel corn, kettle corn, and other candy-coated popcorn that is not ready to eat

 - Cakes and cookies